Outside the lines.

 A new academic complex redefines “flexible.”

 Wrapped around an open entry courtyard, this innovative structure is designed as an “open building,” with a flexible, open-column grid, raised floor and non-load bearing walls which can be reconfigured over time.
-Sustainable as well as flexible, the new complex will feature displacement ventilation, photovoltaic and solar thermal arrays and a two-story living green wall.
+Sustainable as well as flexible, the new complex features displacement ventilation, photovoltaic and solar thermal arrays and a two-story living green wall.

-Redefining traditional classrooms and taking full advantage of the California climate, large shade trees and landscape rooms will also serve as teaching, dining and gathering spaces.
+Redefining traditional classrooms and taking full advantage of the California climate, large shade trees and landscape rooms also serve as teaching, dining and gathering spaces.
 Outdoor classrooms—including a rooftop hydroponic garden and science classroom—connect students with the natural world, supporting experiential, hands-on learning.